 Also, the U.S government went into partnership with VIN-based vehicle background suppliers like CARFAX.
 The National Highway Traffic Safety Administration (NHTSA) was responsible for providing the VINs of over 700,000 applicants of Cash for Clunkers to CARFAX and other designated VINs history providers.
 Putting the comprehensive information together, NHTSA and CARFAX were able to create a free clunker check website.
 The process made it easy for consumers to submit a VIN and check if the vehicle is re-claimed.

-The Effect of CARS Program on Charity
+The Effect of Car Allowance Rebate System on Charity

 Charitable organizations like Peter Palmers Vehicle Donation Center complained about the program as it led to a decline in car donations for charity.
 The center complained that the program led to a 7.5% waning in car donations in July as a result of the CARS program.